MelvinaSakura/vrm-technical-document/README.md

-# VRM 1.0 Technical Guide
+# The Current Use of VRM 1.0

 *Note: The original document contains figures; this Markdown version includes summaries and key explanations.
 For full formatted content, see the PDF.*